textbook/cyf-app-starter/README.md

   **Note** that the client will auto-refresh the page when you make changes, but if you make changes to the server you'll have to reload the page yourself.

+- `npm run db:reset`: Reset the database to a known state by running the commands in `data.sql`.
+As you develop the application you can add other setup commands into this file.

 - `npm run reinstall`: Delete all `package-lock.json` files and `node_modules/` directories, then install everything again.
 This is handy when you're having